developwithpassion/fakes-rspec/README.md

 #developwithpassion_fakes-rspec

 This is a library to aid in the usage of [developwithpassion_fakes](http://github.com/developwithpassion/developwithpassion_fakes) when using [RSpec](https://github.com/rspec/rspec).
-It "basically" just adds 2 convienience matcher methods:

-* have_received
-* have_received_occurences
+It adds a bunch of convienience methods and matchers to aid in the usage of the heavily AAA style isolation library.

 ##Installation
 ```bash